brclar15/cmAPLatin/docs/sallust/sallust_speech.md

 **"This too I understand, fellow citizens, that the eyes of all are turned towards me, that the just and upright favor me because my services are a benefit to our country, while the nobles are looking for a chance to attack me.
 Wherefore I must strive the more earnestly that you may not be deceived and that they may be disappointed.
 From childhood to my present time of life I have so lived that I am familiar with every kind of hardship and danger.
 As to the efforts, fellow citizens, which before your favors were conferred upon me I made without recompense, it is not my intention to relax them now that they have brought me their reward.
 To make a moderate use of power is difficult for those who from interested motives have pretended to be virtuous; for me, who have spent my entire life in exemplary conduct, habit has made right living a second nature.**

-"Bellum me gerere cum Iugurtha iussistis, quam rem nobilitas aegerrime tulit.
-Quaeso, reputate cum animis vestris, num id mutare melius sit, si quem ex illo globo nobilitatis ad hoc aut aliud tale negotium mittatis, hominem veteris prosapiae ac multarum imaginum et nullius stipendi: scilicet ut in tanta re ignarus omnium trepidet, festinet, sumat aliquem ex populo monitorem offici sui.
+"Bellum me gerere cum Iugurtha iussistis[^1], quam rem nobilitas aegerrime tulit.
+Quaeso, reputate cum animis vestris, num[^2] id mutare melius sit, si quem[^3] ex illo globo nobilitatis ad hoc aut aliud tale negotium mittatis, hominem veteris prosapiae ac multarum imaginum[^4] et nullius stipendi[^5]: scilicet ut in tanta re ignarus omnium trepidet, festinet, sumat aliquem ex populo monitorem offici sui.
 Ita plerumque evenit, ut, quem vos imperare iussistis, is sibi imperatorem alium quaerat.
-Atque ego scio, Quirites, qui, postquam consules facti sunt, et acta maiorum et Graecorum militaria praecepta legere coeperint: praeposteri homines, nam gerere quam fieri tempore posterius, re atque usu prius est.
+Atque ego scio, Quirites[^6], qui, postquam consules facti sunt, et acta maiorum et Graecorum militaria praecepta[^1] legere coeperint: praeposteri homines, nam[^1] gerere quam fieri tempore posterius, re atque usu prius est.

 "Comparate nunc, Quirites, cum illorum superbia me hominem novum.
 Quae illi audire aut legere solent, eorum partem vidi, alia egomet gessi; quae illi litteris, ea ego militando didici.
 Nunc vos existimate, facta an dicta pluris sint.
 Contemnunt novitatem meam, ego illorum ignaviam; mihi fortuna, illis probra obiectantur.
 Quamquam ego naturam unam et communem omnium existimo, sed fortissimum quemque generosissimum.
 Ac si iam ex patribus Albini aut Bestiae quaeri posset, mene an illos ex se gigni maluerint, quid responsuros creditis nisi sese liberos quam optimos voluisse?